alex-golang/sitebuilder/README.md

 ## sitebuild

 Sitebuild is a simple static website generator.
+It exists mostly for my own use, as it is employed to generate the contents for my personal website.

 It comes as a single command line tool, which accepts the path to a target directory as an argument.